 Isopropyl Alcohol: [Specific] This one’s only for metal grinders.

 Once you’ve prepped with the items, you can start the cleaning process.
 Let’s begin.

 These are overall steps that work and apply to most grinders.
 However, remember that grinders can often vary slightly in design and structure.
 In these cases, the cleaning technique may have to change depending on the kind of Grinder you have.
 We’ll take you through a step-by-step sequence for regular grinders.
 And then we’ll elaborate on other more specific grinder types.

 To start with, you have to disassemble your Grinder.
 Remember how to put it back if this is the first time you’re disassembling.
 When you have taken the components apart, put them in a freezer, and let them sit for about half an hour.
 If there are any gooey bits stuck to the sides, the freezing temperatures will harden them.
 This will make the bits fall or come apart easier.
 Take the components and tap them continuously on a paper towel.
 You should see bits of debris falling off.
-It’s the best way to eliminate the initial hardened debris that usually clogs the screen or the corners.
+It’s the best way to get rid of the initial hard debris that usually clogs the screen or the corners.

 Take the paintbrush or toothbrush, and give the interiors a good sweep.
 Try to get as deep as possible into the corners and nooks around the Grinder.
 For best results, try to get through to each individual groove.

 If you feel that the Grinder needs a deeper cleaning, apply some rubbing alcohol on the brush’s bristles for a better sweep.